erictaelee/erictaelee/README.md

 English is my second language, Ruby is my first.

 I got my first coding job as a junior software engineer!
-My first day is 6/28/21 and I want to take a break from exploring different languages and focus on Ruby since that is what the company uses.
+My first day is 6/28/21 and I will be taking a break from exploring different languages and focus on Ruby since that is what the company uses.

 - 📃 I'm currently doing a 100 days of code challenge.
 (7/12/21 will be my last commit)